jbcodeforce/java-studies/docs/index.md

 mvn archetype:generate -DgroupId=jbcodeforce -DartifactId=Java-studies
 ```
 * Change the `<packaging>` element to `pom`
-* Define each module in separate child folder with its own pom. using
+* Define each module in separate child folder with its own pom using the command:

 ```shell
 mvn archetype:generate -DgroupId=jbcodeforce  -DartifactId=AlgoPlay
 ```